TFCC Tear | Palmer & Atzei Classification

 Can a TFCC tear heal without surgery?

-What is the hook test?
+What is the hook test and why is it the key Atzei test?

 Is MRI sufficient to classify a TFCC tear?